-Amounts generally billed is based on the lowest average of the amounts that were paid to a KP facility by private health insurers, Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from October 1, 2021 to September 30, 2022, which is consistent with the look-back method.
+Amounts generally billed is based on the lowest average of the amounts that were paid to a KP facility by private health insurers, Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from October 1, 2022, to September 30, 2023, which is consistent with the look-back method.
 Total expected payment from allowed claims was divided by total billed charges for such claims, and that number was subtracted from 1 to calculate the AGB percentage.
-The 2023 AGB reduction to gross charges is 65% for hospital charges.
+The 2024 AGB reduction to gross charges is 65% for hospital charges.

 Interpreters are available to you at no cost.
 The medical financial assistance application, policy, and policy summary may be available in your language.
-For more information, call 800-464-4000.
+For more information, call 1-800-464-4000.

 If you don’t have health care coverage and would like more information, call us at 1-800-479-5764 (TTY 711) Monday through Friday between 9 a.m. and 5 p.m. to learn more about your coverage options.

-For help or questions about the Medical Financial Assistance application process or other questions, please call 1-800-390-3507, or speak to a financial counselor within the Admitting Department at any Kaiser Permanente hospital.
+For help or questions about the medical financial assistance application process or other questions, please call 1-800-390-3507, or speak to a financial counselor within the Admitting Department at any Kaiser Permanente hospital.